 Department teams are asked to consider how teaching and learning in their own curriculum area might help to promote the understanding and values of diversity and respect.
 For example, through the exploration of different contexts and cultures in English lessons.
-It becomes a critical and integrated part of lessons in Careers and Guidance as well as in SMSC delivery in PSHE.
+It becomes a critical and integrated part of lessons in Careers and Guidance as well as in PSHE lessons and assemblies.